School ofHistory and Political StudiesContinueContinue to the History and Political Studies Department's website

-- Political Science students have access to international internships and job opportunities through Southern's relationships with U.S. State Department, World Vision, and ADRA.
+- Political Science and International Development Studies students have access to international internships and job opportunities through Southern's relationships with U.S. State Department, World Vision, and ADRA.

 - Students are well-prepared for graduate study.
 Double majors are common and encouraged, along with study abroad.